fedora-ruby/gem-patch/README.md

 ## Requirements

-This version is build for RubyGems 2.0.a, a branch for RubyGems 1.8 is also available.
+This version is build for both RubyGems 1.8  and RubyGems 2.0.